ssulkuma/roger-skyline-1/README.md

 if [STAT = PREV_STAT]
 then
-  echo "/etc/crontab has not been modified since last check." else echo "/etc/crontab has been modified since last check." fi
+  echo "/etc/crontab has not been modified within the past 24 hours." else echo "/etc/crontab has been modified within the past 24 hours.
+An email will be sent to root." mail -s "/etc/crontab notification" root@roger < /home/ssulkuma/crontab_notice.txt fi
 ```
 To schedule the script to happen at midnight, I change the crontab again and add the line to it: